How does this company make money?

 What does this company depend on?

-The production process depends on scrap steel feedstock sourced from Chinese automotive and machinery recyclers, ferro-chromium and ferro-nickel alloys supplied by Inner Mongolia producers, and industrial electricity drawn from the Jiangsu provincial grid.
-It also depends on continuous casting mold designs that are certified to specific steel grade geometries, and on quality testing equipment calibrated to automotive industry metallurgical standards.
+The company cannot run without scrap steel from Chinese automotive and machinery recyclers, ferro-chromium and ferro-nickel alloys delivered by Inner Mongolia suppliers, stable industrial electricity from the Jiangsu provincial grid, casting molds certified for each specific steel grade, and quality testing equipment calibrated to automotive metallurgical standards.

 Who depends on this company?